-The VUID (Virtually Unique ID) is used to differentiate packages that have the same label.
-Unlike APARs (Authorized Program Analysis Reports), which are officially tracked, emergency fixes are not tracked by any organization, so it is possible to have two efix packages with the same label.
+The VUID is used to differentiate packages that have the same label.
+Unlike Authorized Program Analysis Reports (APARs), which are officially tracked, emergency fixes are not tracked by any organization, so it is possible to have two efix packages with the same label.
 However, the emgr command does not allow the installation of more than one efix with the same label.
 The emgr command converts the VUID into an efix label before performing the given operation.
 For example, to list an installed efix with VUID equal to 000775364C00020316020703, type the following:

-emgr -l -u 000775364C00020316020703
+emgr -1 -u 000775364C00020316020703

 The VUID is also displayed in the preview section of the efix installation and removal operations, and when using the listing operation with verbosity level 2 or greater.
+For more information on verbosity levels, see "Listing Operation" on page 102